Abdulkadir19997/AI-Job-Finder/README.md

 ![Apply to Jobs](images/prediction_results.png)

 ## Notes
-To run locally, operate two different terminals each time: one with the 'job_finder' environment to run 'streamlit run front_end.py', and another to execute 'uvicorn main_codes:app --reload'.
+To run locally, operate two different terminals each time: one with the 'job_finder' environment to run 'streamlit run front_end.py', and another to execute 'uvicorn main:app --reload'.